 Much like an artisan, your goal as a self-directed investor is to meticulously design a portfolio that reflects your financial goals, interests, time horizon, and risk tolerance.
 As in Michelangelo’s example, your proverbial “block of stone” is none other than the bundle of markets and assets available to you.
 And the larger your bundle of markets, the more choices and flexibility you have in shaping your portfolio.

 But as a retail investor, you might be wondering how you can possibly spread your money across an extended range of markets given your limited resources.
 There is a potentially low-cost solution to this obstacle: exchange-traded funds, or ETFs, can offer exposure to a wide variety of markets, sectors, and asset classes.
-And TD Ameritrade customers can start with the company’s ETFs Market Center, a broad collection of ETF products and research tools.
+And TD Ameritrade clients can start with the company’s ETF Market Center, a broad collection of ETF products and research tools.

 Before we continue, let’s remember that a well-designed portfolio can take on many different forms and can include a wide range of financial instruments.
 It can be narrowly focused, or highly diversified; customized to suit more conservative tastes, or designed to go all-out aggressive; limited to a single domestic sector, or open to a mix of global assets.

 However you decide to build your ETF portfolio, make sure you understand how each fund’s investment objectives, risks, charges, and expenses align with your own financial goals and tolerance for risk.
 You can find most of this information in each ETF prospectus.
 [TD Ameritrade clients can call 800-669-3900 to obtain a prospectus.
 Read carefully before investing.]

 So how might you get started?
 First, you’ll need a comprehensive list of ETFs—preferably one that allows you to view ETFs by markets, asset classes, and investment style.